jmillpps/reality/README.md

 which is **exactly the Schrödinger equation**.

+Why do we need quantum mechanics?
+Why does reality at small scales behave so differently from the world we see?
+If interactions define existence, the simplest rules—like classical mechanics—become insufficient at very small scales.
+When we gently lift this final curtain, we find quantum mechanics waiting, not as an arbitrary rule, but as the universe’s simplest answer to how interactions remain stable when constrained to the smallest, most fundamental levels.

 Thus, **quantum mechanics is not imposed—it is the only way interactions can evolve while preserving constraint consistency**.

 ---